flashbots/mev-flood/README.md

 }
 ```

-For example, we can use liquid to mint more DAI tokens into a user's account:
+For example, we can use liquid to mint more WETH into a user's account:

 ```typescript
 await (await flood.liquid({